sphenlee/waterwheel/docs/internals.md

 ### Work Processor

 The **Work Processor** listens to RabbitMQ for task definitions to execute.
-It then uses either Docker or Kubernetes to execue the task and send the results back over RabbitMQ.
+It then uses either Docker or Kubernetes to execute the task and send the results back over RabbitMQ.
 This process is created multiple times determined by the `WATERWHEEL_MAX_TASKS` variable.

+The task definitions are fetched from the **API** via HTTP and cached locally.
+The cache expires after 24 hours, and evicts least recently used items when full.
+The **API** sends invalidation messages over RabbitMQ and the Worker subscribes to these.

+### Update Processor

+The **Update Processor** listens for cache invalidation messages from RabbitMQ.
+These are sent from the API when a job is created or edited, or when a project's config is modified.
+This process deletes the relevant items from the in-memory cache so that they will be fetched again if needed.

 ### Heartbeat